AbdooOwd/AbdooOS-old-guided/docs/devlog.md

 ## Printing chars but not strings

-My kernel can print characters but no strings!
+My kernel can print characters but no strings\*!
 When I use my `print_char` function, it prints a beautiful char.
 But if I use my `print` function which prints a collection of `char`s, it displays nothing!
 I gotta do some researches and tests...